Daniel Day-Lewis says he’s retiring from acting

 - In Lacey, a Washington mom grapples with baby’s Zika-caused birth defects VIEW

+“I don’t dismember a character into its component parts and then kind of bolt it all together, and off you go,” Day-Lewis told the AP in 2012, discussing Steven Spielberg’s “Lincoln.” ”I tend to try and allow things to happen slowly, over a long period of time.
+As I feel I’m growing into a sense of that life, if I’m lucky, I begin to hear a voice.”

+He has stepped away from film before.
+In the late 1990s, he famously apprenticed as a shoemaker in Florence, Italy — a period he called “semi-retirement.” ”Phantom Thread,” which Focus Features will release Dec.
+25, is his first film in five years, following “Lincoln.”

-Day-Lewis has won three Oscars and been nominated five times.
-He won for his performances in “My Left Foot,” ”Lincoln” and “There Will Be Blood.”
+A five-time Academy Award nominee, Day-Lewis is the only one to ever win best actor three times.
+He earned Oscars for “My Left Foot,” ”Lincoln” and “There Will Be Blood.”

+Day-Lewis, who is married to writer-director Rebecca Miller with three children, broke through with 1985’s “My Beautiful Laundrette,” by Stephen Frears.
+His films since then have included “The Last of the Mohicans,” ”The Age of Innocence,” ”In the Name of the Father” and “Gangs of New York.”

+His last play was in 1989, a National Theatre production of “Hamlet,” in London.
+Day-Lewis infamously walked out in the middle of a performance, and never returned to the stage again.